 - 1. Threshold criteria: minimum standards that all applications must meet.
 If an application does not meet all of the threshold criteria, it will be rejected. - 2.
-Criteria relating to the quality of the project proposal (project check). - 3.
-Criteria relating to the quality of the applicant organisation or the lead party of the consortium (organisational check).
+Project check: criteria relating to the quality of the project proposal. - 3.
+Organizational check: criteria relating to the quality of the applicant organisation or the lead party of the consortium.